AbhayaShankar/portfolio/checklist.md

 1. Note in projects add a different color for better experience. ✅
 2. links in social icons... ✅
 3. Live Link and source code design fix ✅
-4. Conatct page - Image on the right - lets see if it looks good...
+4. Contact page - Image on the right - lets see if it looks good...
 5. About update...
-(About this site remaining)
+(About this site remaining) ✅
 6. Error Page - Redirect back to home page after 6sec. ✅
 7. Wavy curve ✅
 8. 404.js ... ✅